bandframework/rose/README.md

 energy = 50 # MeV
 ell = 0 # S waves

-# The we are varying two parameters of the Minnesota potential, so the training
+# We are varying two parameters of the Minnesota potential, so the training
 # space is an array of 2-component arrays
 training_points = np.array([
     [119.51219512195122, -14.634146341463415],